Toyota Camry vs Skoda Octavia

 Feature Showdown

-The Toyota Camry features a 8-inch touchscreen, while the Skoda Octavia gets a 10-inch display.
+The Toyota Camry features a 8-inch touchscreen paired with a 7-inch digital dash, while the Skoda Octavia gets a 13-inch display and 10-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota Camry stands out with wireless Apple CarPlay/Android Auto that you will not find on the Skoda Octavia.
 The Skoda Octavia counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.